-Must: had >$400 in self-employment.

-If only W-2, would not have needed to file.

 Filing Status

 Alexandra’s younger brother, Sebastian, is seventeen years old.
 Sebastian lived with some friends from January through February of the current tax year.
-From March through of that year, he lived with Alexandra.
+From March through July, he lived with Alexandra.
 On August 1, Sebastian moved back in with his friends, with whom he stayed for the rest of the year.
 Since Sebastian did not have a job, Alexandra gave him money every month.
 Assuming Alexandra is single and had no other dependents, can she file as Head of Household for the current tax year?
 Ref: 4012 – 2013- Page B-1, B-2, B-3

-No, because Sebastian only lived with Alexandra for five months, which is less than half the year.

 Jane’s husband died in the current tax year and they lived together up until he died.
 She and her husband qualified to file a joint return in the year prior to his death, but they did not.
 Jane’s children are grown and they maintain households of their own.
 She has not remarried.
 What filing status(es) can she use?
 Ref: 4012 – 2013- Page B-1, B-2, B-3